Policy Manual Definitions

 - Minor Modification

-Any change that does not materially affect an assessment of the risks and benefits of the study or substantially change the specific aims or design of the study.
+Any change that does not materially increase the risks, nor materially decrease the benefits of the study, nor materially decrease scientific merit.
 Minor modifications include changes that are editorial or administrative, do not affect criteria for IRB approval, and fall within the list of categories of research eligible for expedited review.

 - Substantive Modification

-Any change that materially affects an assessment of the risks and benefits of the study or significantly alters the specific aims or design of the study.
+Any change that materially increases risks, or materially decreases benefits or scientific merit of the study.
 Substantive changes may increase participant risk or decrease research benefits, and are not among the list of research activities eligible for expedited review.
 Examples of substantive modifications include changes to subject population, consent processes, or study design; or addition of new instruments.

 Any action or activity associated with the conduct or oversight of research involving human subjects that fails to comply with the research plan as approved by a designated IRB, or federal regulations or institutional policies governing such research.
 Noncompliance may range from minor to serious, be unintentional or willful, and may occur once or several times.